giantcheeseguy2/CP-blog/posts-md/contest-strategy.md

 - Unless full solution is relatively obvious, try to solve each subtask
     - If you have a subtask solution just code it.
 The time cost is not that high.
     - Always code a trivial brute force and verify it by submitting.
 It will verify your understanding as well as being helpful for stress testing
 - First thing to do is work out samples/write out cases and notice properties.
 Helps solve the problem and verifies your understanding.
+Work out base cases and try to think from small to large.
 - Write down everything while thinking
     - When formulating a solution, write down all thoughts no matter how useful they seem.
 They will eventually lead somewhere.
         - Every equivalence